opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 ### Notifying additional people of an indexing operation

-Sometimes you may want to notify additional people of the status of a specific operation, such as reindexing a production index.
+Sometimes you may want to notify additional people of the status of a specific operation, such as the reindexing of a production index.
 Index management provides the capability to amend default notifications with additional notifications for an individual operation, as shown in the following image.

 <img src="/assets/media/blog-images/2023-07-07-long-running-operation-and-component-template/support-adhoc-notification-config.png" alt="Support adhoc notification config"/>{: .img-fluid }